DangerousPrototypes/BusPirate5-docs-firmware/docs/introduction.md

 ## RP2040
 - Based on Raspberry Pi Foundation RP2040
+- 128Mbit flash storage for lots of features
 - Firmware developed with the Pico C language SDK

 ## 8 Buffered IO pins